Blog Published: December 2017

 Average Cost of Solar Panel Systems

+At Namasté Solar, we see home solar panel installation costs range from approximately $20,000 to $50,000 based on a variety of factors.
 The size of the solar panel system is the most heavily weighted factor in determining cost.
-This size is based on your electricity usage and measured in kilowatts (kW).
-A properly sized system will maximize your savings and return on investment (ROI).
-According to a study by the National Renewable Energy Laboratory (NREL), the 2017 benchmark price for an average home solar system would be $12,848 after the current 30% federal tax credit.
-However this figure is based on nation-wide data.
+The size of your recommended system is based on your electricity usage and is measured in kilowatts (kW).
+A properly sized solar panel system will maximize your savings and return on investment (ROI).

 Beware Online Calculators